iamhashir/CodeLabII-2020-2021/Chapter-2-Advancing-Arrays/Exercises/README.md

 ## Exercise 10 - Weather Data

-Write a program that takes temperature data for the last 7 days for two cities (e.g. Bath and Barcelona) and stores the data into a 2D array.
+Write a program that takes temperature data for the last 7 days for two emirates (e.g. Dubai and Ras Al Khaimah) and stores the data into a 2D array.
 Once the data is inputted do the following:

 * Output the data to the console
-* Display the highest, lowest and average temperature for each city.
+* Display the highest, lowest and average temperature for each emirate.
-* Display the highest, lowest and average temperature for the cities combined
+* Display the highest, lowest and average temperature for the emirates combined

 You can use either a built in array or a standard library array for this task.
 If using a standard library array remember the syntax for declaring a 2D array is: